Meet Our Team

 B.Comm, Dip Counselling

-As a busy mother of two, Danielle understands the complexities of life's demands and enjoys supporting clients, in particular women and mothers, who find themselves navigating similar complexities and challenges.
-Using a collaborative therapeutic approach, Danielle provides a non-judgemental and safe space for people to explore their emotions, thoughts and experiences.
+As a mother of two, Danielle understands the complexities of parenting as well as the emotional and developmental challenges that children and teenagers face.
+Using a collaborative and compassionate therapeutic approach, she provides a non-judgemental space where clients can explore their emotions, thoughts and personal journeys.

-Danielle uses a range of evidence-based psychotherapies including Cognitive Behavioural Therapy, Acceptance and Commitment Therapy and Solution Focused Therapy.
+Danielle draws on a range of evidence-based therapies, including Cognitive Behavioural Therapy, Acceptance and Commitment Therapy, and Solution-Focused Therapy, tailoring her approach to meet each client’s unique needs.

-Danielle holds a Bachelor Degree in Communications and a Diploma in Counselling.
+Danielle holds a Bachelor Degree in Communications, a Diploma in Counselling and is a member of the Australian Counselling Association.